lsst-dm/dmtn-224/index.rst

 For general access environments that use COmanage, this section assumes the COmanage account for the user already exists.
 If it does not, see :ref:`COmanage onboarding <comanage-onboarding>`.

+See the Gafaelfawr_ documentation for specific details on the ingress-nginx annotations used to protect services and the HTTP headers that are set and available to be passed down to the service after successful authentication.

 .. _browser-flows:

 Browser flows